billsix/programmingFromTheGroundUp/docs/source/otherlang.rst

 Know the Concepts
 ~~~~~~~~~~~~~~~~~

--  What is the difference between an intepretted language and a compiled
+-  What is the difference between an interpreted language and a compiled
    language?

 -  What reasons might cause you to need to learn a new programming